 Arthur thinks he has it all figured out, until he finds a polar bear on his doorstep.
 A real, live polar bear with a putrid smelling suitcase.
 Arthur can’t believe his eyes, until he discovers a label on the suitcase with his address on it.

 Coupled with fun illustrations by Daniel Rieley, we watch the main character learn life lessons that truly life changing.
-Without giving anything away, we dive into the struggles of Arthur with his family, the needs of Mister P, the polar bear and more.
+We dive into the struggles of Arthur with his family, the needs of Mister P, the polar bear and more.
 Empathy, understanding and acceptance are key points throughout the book.
 The reader will dive right into the characters and you may feel your child really relating to Arthur and coming to an understanding for the other characters as the book progresses.
 This book really is the pinnacle in your child’s life, as they realize how intricate and beautiful the family unit and the world around them really is.
 Mister P helps your child expand their mind into this realization.

 Brilliantly woven, for an age group that often times does not have a good core book list, this book is wonderful for children ages 7-12.
 It is also nice for parents to pick up and have a quick read.
 This is not only a fun plot, but also is going to expand your child’s mind.
 Farrer makes cool with the fun, polar character of Mister P. Be sure to read the back of the book for some amazing facts on polar bears!